If you’re contemplating a tweakment, this is what you must know

 This is a prescription-only drug, so has to be supplied by a medical professional who is qualified to prescribe — a doctor, a surgeon, a dentist, or a nurse-prescriber (a qualified nurse who has taken a further course to become a non-medical prescriber) or a pharmacist-prescriber.
 The injections can legally be given by someone working under the supervision of that qualified professional, though the prescriber is the one who takes responsibility for the treatment.

-The makers of Botox, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
+The makers of toxins, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
 Does that mean that the system is watertight?
 Unfortunately not.
 Unscrupulous practitioners find ways around the system.

 These are classed as medical devices, but they do not need a prescription.
 That means anyone can buy them and inject them.
 Yes, anyone.
 You or I could do it… There are no restrictions on who can take a training course in dermal fillers, and some of these courses are only a day or two long.
 There are no requirements to show competence in injecting fillers before a practitioner sets up in business.